apnadkarni/blt/doc/comboframe.rst

     Aligns the menu horizontally to its parent according to *how*.  *How* can be "left", "center", or "right".

+    **left**
+      Align the left edge of the menu with the left edge of the parent widget.
+    **right**
+      Align the right edge of the menu with the left edge of the parent widget.
+    **center**
+      Align the centers of the menu and the parent widget.

+    The default is "left".

   **-box** *coordList*
     Specifies the region of the parent window that represent the button.
     Normally comboframes are aligned to the parent window.
 This allows you